-FOR MORE THAN 75 YEARS, the City of Salem has been getting its drinking water supply from the North Santiam River.
-This unique river source flows roughly 90 miles from the high ridges of the Cascade Range down to the Mid-Willamette Valley towards Salem; an area of about 760 square miles.
-It provides high-quality river water for many communities along its route, and specifically for Salem, this high quality water is suitable for a more natural filtering process, called slow sand filtration, at the Geren Island Water Treatment Facility.
-Following slow sand filtration, the water is further disinfected by adding sodium hypochlorite (liquid chlorine), fluorosilicic acid (liquid fluoride) for fluoridation, and sodium carbonate (soda ash) which adjusts the pH and minimizes the corrosion of lead and copper from household plumbing.
+FOR MORE THAN 80 YEARS, the City of Salem has been getting its drinking water supply from the North Santiam River.
+This high quality river source flows over 90 miles from the high ridges near Mt.
+Jefferson, through Detroit Reservoir, and down to the Mid-Willamette Valley where it meets with the Willamette River just upriver of Salem.
+The North Santiam Watershed is an area of about 760 square miles!
+It provides clean and pristine river water for many canyon communities along its route.
+Due to the rivers high quality water, it is suitable for a more natural filtering process called Slow Sand Filtration, at the Geren Island Water Treatment Facility located near Stayton.
+The City of Salem has been using this process since the 1930s, while making improvements to the facility and processes over time.
+Following the slow sand filtration process, the water is further disinfected by adding a regulated amount of sodium hypochlorite (liquid chlorine), fluorosilicic acid (liquid fluoride) for fluoridation, and sodium carbonate (soda ash) which adjusts the pH and minimizes the corrosion of lead and copper from household plumbing.
+From the treatment facility, the water is transported to Salem, distributed throughout the City and stored within the 17 reservoir systems located around the City.

-Additionally, the City utilizes an Aquifer Storage and Recovery (ASR) system, which is located in south Salem.
+Additionally, the City utilizes an Aquifer Storage and Recovery (ASR) system, located underground in south Salem, to store and recover finished water.
 During the winter months, when flows in the river are high and there is a low demand for water by customers, treated drinking water is injected into the ASR system.
-The water is stored in a naturally existing aquifer located 350 feet below Woodmansee Park.
+The water is stored in a naturally existing groundwater aquifer located 350 feet below Woodmansee Park.
 During the summer months, when the river is flowing low and customer water demand is high, water is pumped back to the surface and recovered from the ASR system.
 The recovered water is treated with calcium hypochlorite (chlorine) for disinfection and then conveyed to the distribution system, serving the south Salem water customers.